justserdar/ZimaOS-AppStore/Apps/blender/README.md

 Thank you WisdomSky and creator/community behind linuxserver for their work!

-Visit [linuxserver](https://github.com/WisdomSky/CasaOS-LinuxServer-AppStore/blob/main/Apps/Blender/docker-compose.yml) to grab the latest version.
+Visit [WisdomSky's CasaOS Linuxserver App Store](https://github.com/WisdomSky/CasaOS-LinuxServer-AppStore/blob/main/Apps/Blender/docker-compose.yml) to grab the latest version.

 This respository holds a copy of the docker-compose.yml file for Blender, use the above link to always grab the latest version!